rdgrainger/ROCO_224/ManipulatorDesignProject/End-effector.md

 This End-effector is to be 3D printed from PLA for the following reasons.

-* PLA is not enviromentally harmful.
+* PLA is NOT harmful to the environment.

 * This end-effector does not need the added strength or higher melting point advantages that ABS offers.